ray-project/ray/doc/source/serve/advanced-guides/multi-app-container.md

 - `worker_path`: The absolute path to `default_worker.py` inside the container.
 - `run_options`: Additional options to pass to the `podman run` command used to start a Serve deployment replica in a container.
 See [podman run documentation](https://docs.podman.io/en/latest/markdown/podman-run.1.html) for a list of all options.
 If you are familiar with `docker run`, most options work the same way.

-The following Serve config runs the `whisper` app with the image `IMG1`, and the `resnet` app with the image `IMG2`.
+The following Serve config runs the `whisper` app with the image `IMG1`, and the `resnet` app with the image `IMG2`. `podman images` command can be used to list the names of the images.
 Concretely, all deployment replicas in the applications start and run in containers with the respective images.

 ```yaml
 applications: